pariyatti/kosa/README.md

 make db-seed       # add some sample data (optional)

-make txt-clean     # completely reset TXT files (optional) make txt           # copy TXT input files for looped cards (optional)
+make txt-clean     # completely reset TXT files (optional) make txt-clone     # copy TXT input files for looped cards (optional)
                    # note that this command only works if you have
                    # access to the private repo described above
 make db-txt-pali   # add looped pali word cards (optional)